 Local resolution campaigns

-RDI is working to support state and local leaders with targeted outreach strategies for engaging hard-to-count communities (Native American, Black, Latinx, AAPI, LGBTQ, low income households, and areas without reliable broadband internet access) for the 2020 census to ensure fair and accurate federal funding to rural communities.
-Our 2020 Census efforts include:
+RDI worked to support state and local leaders with targeted outreach strategies for engaging hard-to-count communities (Native American, Black, Latinx, AAPI, LGBTQ, low income households, and areas without reliable broadband internet access) for the 2020 census to support fair and accurate federal funding to rural communities.
+Our 2020 Census efforts included:

 Canvassing, literature drops, phone banking and events